Mainz: 20th century

 During the German Revolution of 1918 the Mainz Workers' and Soldiers' Council was formed which ran the city from 9 November until the arrival of French troops under the terms of the occupation of the Rhineland agreed in the Armistice.
 The French occupation was confirmed by the Treaty of Versailles which went into effect 28 June 1919.
 The Rhineland (in which Mainz is located) was to be a demilitarized zone until 1935 and the French garrison, representing the Triple Entente, was to stay until reparations were paid.

-In 1923 Mainz participated in the Rhineland separatist movement that proclaimed a republic in the Rhineland.
+In 1923 Mainz participated in the Rhineland separatist movement that proclaimed a Rhenish Republic.
 It collapsed in 1924.
-The French withdrew was on 30 June 1930.
+The French withdrew on 30 June 1930.
 Adolf Hitler became chancellor of Germany in January 1933 and his political opponents, especially those of the Social Democratic Party, were either incarcerated or murdered.
 Some were able to move away from Mainz in time.
 One was the political organizer for the SPD, Friedrich Kellner, who went to Laubach, where, as the chief justice inspector of the district court, he continued his opposition against the Nazis by recording their misdeeds in a 900-page diary.

 In March 1933, a detachment from the National Socialist Party in Worms brought the party to Mainz.
 They hoisted the swastika on all public buildings and began to denounce the Jewish population in the newspapers.
 In 1936, the Nazis remilitarized the Rhineland with great fanfare, the first move of Nazi Germany's meteoric expansion.
 The former Triple Entente took no action.

 During World War II the citadel at Mainz hosted the Oflag XII-B prisoner of war camp.
+The city was also the location of four subcamps of the Hinzert concentration camp, mostly for Luxembourgish, Polish, Dutch and Soviet prisoners, but also Belgian, French and Italian.

 During World War II, several air raids destroyed about 80 per cent of the city's centre, including most of the historic buildings.
-Mainz was captured on 22 March 1945 against uneven German resistance (staunch in some sectors and weak in other parts of the city) by the 90th Infantry Division under William A. McNulty, a formation of the XII Corps under Third Army commanded by General George S. Patton, Jr.
+Mainz was captured on 22 March 1945 against uneven German resistance (staunch in some sectors and weak in other parts of the city) by the 90th Infantry Division under William A. McNulty, a formation of the XII Corps under Third Army commanded by General George S. Patton Jr.

 From 1945 to 1949, the city was part of the French zone of occupation.
 When the state of Rhineland-Palatinate was founded on 30 August 1946 by the commander of the French army on the French occupation zone Marie Pierre Kœnig, Mainz became the capital of the new state.
 In 1962, the diarist, Friedrich Kellner, returned to spend his last years in Mainz.
 His life in Mainz, and the impact of his writings, is the subject of the Canadian documentary My Opposition: The Diaries of Friedrich Kellner.

+Following the withdrawal of French forces from Mainz, the United States Army Europe occupied the military bases in Mainz.